jostmey/dkm/antigen-classification-problem/model/README.md

 ## Antigen Classification Problem

 To illustrate *dynamic kernel matching* (DKM) can be used to classify sequences, we modify a multinomial regression model with DKM and fit it to the antigen classification dataset [(link)](https://github.com/jostmey/dkm/tree/master/antigen-classification-problem/dataset).
-To preform DKM on a sequence, we use a sequence alignment algorithm implemented in TensorFlow.
-See `alignment_score.py` for an implementation of the [Needleman-Wunsch algorithm](https://en.wikipedia.org/wiki/Needleman–Wunsch_algorithm).
+To preform DKM on a sequence, we implement a sequence alignment algorithm in TensorFlow.
+See `alignment_score.py` for our implementation of the [Needleman-Wunsch algorithm](https://en.wikipedia.org/wiki/Needleman–Wunsch_algorithm) in TensorFlow.
 A Keras wrapper is provided in `Alignment.py`.

 ## Running the model

-The scripts below fits a DKM augmented multinomial regression model to the antigen classification dataset.
-The scripts can take upwards of 15 minutes initializing the model before the gradient optimization based fitting procedure begins.
+The script below fits a DKM augmented multinomial regression model to the antigen classification dataset.
+The initialization of the model can take 15 minutes or more before the gradient optimization begins.

 ```
 mkdir bin